Hacking-NASSA-with-HTML/animated_modal_window_2_0/README.md

 Enjoy!

+Use it in Your Own Project for Your Customer, for example in Your Landing Page as a Background Music switcher as I do, or as a

-Use it in Your Project and Earn Money 💲💸💰   Give this repo a Star ⭐
+Language Switcher(I will do it also), or as a Form Sender and Earn Money 💲💸💰   Give this repo a Star ⭐

 See the project on [Github Pages](https://hacking-nassa-with-html.github.io/animated_modal_window_2_0/) .